deshartman/AgentPay/module/README.md

     payClient.on('submitComplete', () => { });
 ```

+### Calls & Payments

-7. Make a call via Twilio and extract the PSTN side call SID.
+1. Make a call via Twilio and extract the PSTN side call SID.
 This is provided to payClient as the call SID.
 This can be done
    at initiation or after the fact by updating the call Sid.

 ```
     payclient.updateCallSid(callSid);
 ```

-8. On the PSTN calling handset (customer) now enter the card details using the keypad:
+2. On the PSTN calling handset (customer) now enter the card details using the keypad:

 - Enter a test credit card e.g. 4444 3333 2222 1111
 - enter a cvc e.g. 123